Gitart/GO-SIMPLE/sql/assotiation.md

 ## Assitiation in GORM

-1. Create table in database
+1. Created tables in database in my case Sqlite
 2. Set right assotiation in models

 ## Craeted tables